akamnev/hackathon-lap/README.md

 We use mean-pooling for the vector representation of the structure.
 In the process of model training, its quality is estimated on the dev set and, for further prediction, the best model is used.
 The model makes predictions for dev and test sets.
-We use the prediction on the dev set to find threshold.
+We use the prediction on the dev set to find a threshold.
 A molecule is considered active if more than half of the models consider it active.

 ## Experiments